The Cinema of Jean-Pierre Melville, Explained

 Moreover, Melville’s command of sound allows him to in turn illuminate beautifully smooth pieces of score and make them special amidst this sea of silence.
 Sequences where Melville uses music, as mundane as some of them are, shimmer with cinematic vigour and prove exemplary not only for the study of sound design, but how structuring your movie around its sound can prove fruitful when handled with the same pace and purpose as directing on-screen.

-A scene which personifies this mastery with a vividity and power to move any cinemagoer is the execution in Army of Shadows, whereby three of its main players in the French Resistance of WWII kill a young man who has betrayed them.
+A scene that personifies this mastery with a vividity and power to move any cinemagoer is the execution in Army of Shadows, whereby three of its main players in the French Resistance of WWII kill a young man who has betrayed them.
 Melville makes use of ambient noise to give the setting context, referencing the sound of a gun in dialogue to highlight the need for stealth.
 The silence creeps further and further in as the boy is strangled, finally rushing away in an awe-inspiring wave of music as the room is left empty save the leader reflecting on what has just transpired- paired perfectly with Melville’s rigorous direction.

-The man peppers things from as large as trains to as tiny as footsteps into his scenes to quickly sharpen the sense of suspense that permeates his work- silence always implicitly stating a looming shadow of conflict that hangs over each exchange, glance, movement: Anything can be elevated with a coiled spring of tense energy Melville can trigger at his leisure and hold onto to harass us, fear as one of the many weapons in his cinematic arsenal.
+The man peppers things from as large as trains to as tiny as footsteps into his scenes to quickly sharpen the sense of suspense that permeates his work- silence always implicitly stating a looming shadow of a conflict that hangs over each exchange, glance, movement: Anything can be elevated with a coiled spring of tense energy Melville can trigger at his leisure and hold onto to harass us, fear as one of the many weapons in his cinematic arsenal.

 Control